2022 Melilla border incident: Incident

 The incident happened when close to 2,000 migrants and asylum seekers, mostly from Sudan, a country known for numerous human rights' violations, moved on foot from the Aznouden forest near Nador towards Melilla.
-Security forces from both nations arrived to disperse the crowd but resulted in violent fighting with the migrants lasting for two hours.
+Security forces from both nations arrived to disperse the crowd but their efforts resulted in violent fighting with the migrants lasting for two hours.
 Spanish and Moroccan officials said that their border guards had been assaulted with weapons and had to fight back in self-defense.

-Some migrants and asylum seekers forced open a gate after reaching the border crossing, while others try climbing the border fence.
+Some migrants and asylum seekers forced open a gate after reaching the border crossing, while others tried to climb over the border fence.
 After climbing the fence, many people got stuck in courtyards with turnstile doors that could not be opened from inside.
 The areas quickly got overcrowded, causing people to trample over each other, causing a crush.
-Several other fell from the fence onto the ground.
+Several others fell from the fence onto the ground.

 Twenty-three migrants and asylum seekers were killed, 5 of whom died during the crossing attempt and 13 who died from their injuries in the hospital.
 77 other sustained injuries and 140 Moroccan officers were wounded, five seriously, and 49 Spanish Civil Guards were lightly injured.
 133 people reached Spanish territory.
 470 were pushed back to the border.
 A preliminary examination of the migrants and asylum seekers' bodies demonstrated that every dead person showed signs of cervicofacial congestion and cyanosis on the face.

 The Moroccan Association for Human Rights said that 29 people had been killed and 70 were missing.
 The NGO Colectivo Caminando Fronteras (lit.
 "Walking Borders Collective") estimated at least 37 killed.
 NGOs also reported that two Moroccan gendarmes were killed.

 Prime Minister of Spain Pedro Sánchez said that the incident was a "well-organized, violent assault" by organized crime groups and thanked Spanish and Moroccan security forces for their actions.

 Sidi Salem cemetery operators prepared several graves where Moroccan authorities buried the deceased.

 Among the migrants held in custody in Nador, the Moroccan public prosecutor's office charged 29 migrants with felonies, including "organizing and facilitating the clandestine entry and exit of people to and from Morocco on a regular basis", "kidnapping and retention of a civil servant to use them as a hostage", "setting a fire in a forest", and "insults and violence against law enforcement agents".
 36 migrants were charged with misdemeanors.
 Four of the 65 detainees are Chadian, while the rest are Sudanese.
 The Public Prosecutor's office ordered autopsies and identification of the deceased through DNA.